Laravel-Backpack/docs/6.x/crud-fields.md

 ![CRUD Fields Tabs](https://backpackforlaravel.com/uploads/docs-4-0/operations/create_tabs.png)

-To use this feature, just specify the tab name for each of your fields. for example:
+To use this feature, specify the tab name for each of your fields.
+For example:

 ```php
 CRUD::field('price')->tab('Tab name here');